 50. Paint Stripes

-A living room doesn’t have to be boring, even if you use neutral colors.
+A living room doesn’t have to be boring, even with neutral colors.
 Pick a lighter and a darker shade of the same color and paint stripes.

 What Colors Make a Living Room Look Bigger?